 The basic configuration of such a linear collider is shown in Fig. 1.
 The beam is accelerated by an injector linac and then injected into a damping ring which damps the emittance of the beam and provides the beam with appropriate intensity and repetition rate.
 After extraction, the bunch must be compressed in length twice in order to achieve the short bunches suitable for the linac and final focus.
-The linac is used to accelerate the beams to high energy while maintaining the emittance.
-Finally, the final focus is used to focus the beams to a small spot for collision.
+The linac is used to accelerate the beams to high energy while maintaining the emittance.47 Finally, the final focus is used to focus the beams to a small spot for collision.
 This must yield a luminosity with tolerable beam-beam effects (disruption and beamstrahlung) and must also provide a reasonably background-free environment for the detector.

-Before proceeding to a detailed discussion of the linear collider subsystem by subsystem, it is useful to discuss generally the overall results of the past year's activities.
+Before proceeding to a detailed discussion of the linear collider subsystem by subsystem, it is useful to discuss generally the overall results of the past few year's activities.
 Perhaps one of the most important developments is the increased interest in an Intermediate Linear Collider (ILC) with an energy of 0.5 TeV in the center-of-mass.
 This is a factor of two below the TeV Linear Collider (TLC) and thus would require a factor of four less peak power provided that the machines were the same length.
-One can imagine designing an ILC which would be upgradable in energy by the addition of RF power and minor modifications to the final focus system.
+From Fig. 1 an ILC could be upgradable in energy either by the addition of power sources or by increasing the linac length.
+The trombone shape lends itself well to increases in length.

 If we begin the discussion of an ILC or TLC at the lower energy end, the damping ring and bunch compressor designs seem relatively straightforward with, however, somewhat tighter tolerances than usual.
-The main linac will probably have a structure similar to SLAC, except at 4-6 times the frequency.
-The irises will have slots coupled to radial waveguides to damp the transverse and longitudinal higher order modes.
+The main linac will probably have a structure similar to SLAC, except at 4 times the frequency.
+The structure will be modified with holes coupled to waveguides in order to damp the transverse and longitudinal higher-order modes.
 This makes possible the use of multiple bunches per RF fill, which increases the luminosity by a factor of 10 for "free."